RMITLibrary/easy_cite/markdown/ieee.md

 <!-- first accordion item -->
 ###### start-subtype-content

 The IEEE (Institute of Electrical and Electronics Engineers) referencing style is often used in electrical and electronic engineering, computer science and other technical fields.
-This IEEE guide is based on the *IEEE Reference Guide* that is freely available to view and download from the <a href="https://journals.ieeeauthorcenter.ieee.org/your-role-in-article-production/ieee-editorial-style-manual/">publisher's website</a> (click on *IEEE Reference Guide* option).
+This IEEE guide is based on the *IEEE Reference Guide* that is freely available to view and download from the <a href="https://journals.ieeeauthorcenter.ieee.org/your-role-in-article-production/ieee-editorial-style-manual/">publisher's website</a>.

 The IEEE style is a **numerical** or **numbered** system.
 It requires that sources are acknowledged as an in-text citation by **numbering** them **consecutively** in the order in which they **first appear** in the body of work.
 For example, the first source is given number 1, the second source number 2, and so on.
 Each source is allocated a unique number.
 Once you give a source a number, the same number is used for the in-text citation whenever you refer to that source in the body of work.
 In the reference list at the end of your document, the source’s number appears in **numerical** order.